Hall County, Texas: Notable people

 At one time, the JA Ranch, founded by Charles Goodnight and John George Adair, which reached into six counties, held acreage in Hall County.
 Minnie Lou Bradley, matriarch of the Bradley 3 Ranch in nearby Childress County, claims a Hall County address.

 Politics

-Republican Drew Springer, Jr., a businessman from Muenster in Cooke County, has since January 2013 represented Hall County in the Texas House of Representatives.
-He succeeded Rick Hardcastle of Vernon, who retired after 14 years in the position.
+Hall County is located within District 88 of the Texas House of Representatives.
+Hall County is located within District 31 of the Texas Senate.